rmsrosa/rode_convergence_euler/docs/src/examples/06-toggle_switch_model.md

 ### Plots

-We create a plot with the rate of convergence with the help of a plot recipe for `ConvergenceResult`:
+We plot the rate of convergence with the help of a plot recipe for `ConvergenceResult`:

 ````@example 06-toggle_switch_model
 plot(result)